Skip to content

 Update firmware context menu

-Please note that the device is rebooted after each update.
-If the device does not support the generic firmware update capability, 'not supported' will be displayed.
+If a device does not support the generic firmware update, 'not supported' will be shown.

 Options